-Concrete sidewalk through industrial or high-volume commercial driveway areas shall be, ten inches (10") in thickness and reinforced with a double mat of #4 rebar, 12" o.c., or approved equivalent.
-Mats shall be placed with a minimum of 2" cover on top and bottom, and no less than 4" between mats.
+Concrete sidewalk through industrial or high-volume commercial driveway areas shall be, eight inches (8") in thickness and reinforced with a single mat of #5 rebar, 12" o.c., or approved equivalent.
+Mats shall be placed with a minimum of 4" cover on top and bottom.
 The maximum allowed spacing between expansion or control joints shall be 10 feet.
 Expansion joints shall be full-depth in the concrete.

 Truncated domes shall be installed at the edge of all driveway aprons that serve parking lots as described in City Code Chapter 202.
 Truncated domes will be required in all high-volume residential, all commercial, and all industrial driveways and access drives.
-All domes shall conform to ADA regulations, be replaceable without concrete demolition, and be a minimum of 24"x48".
+All domes shall conform to ADA regulations, be replaceable without concrete demolition, and be a minimum of 24"x48" but should match the width of the sidewalk.
 All domes shall be of a contrasting color to surrounding materials (i.e., red/black domes in concrete, and tan/yellow/white domes in bricks).
 Tactile surfaces shall be ADA Solutions brick red or Whitacre Greer domed bricks shall be (#32) or (#33); if in concrete the color shall be (#52).

 Existing driveway aprons or depressed curbs that serve a property and have been abandoned for a period of 12 months shall be removed and replaced with standard curb and sidewalk upon notice from the Bureau of Engineering.
-Future re-installation subject to approvals and permitting.
+Future re-installation will be subject to approvals and permitting.